dreymonde/Avenues/README.md

 Works the same way with `UICollectionView`.

 ### Caching fetched items on disk
 **Avenues** doesn't support disk caching out of the box.
-If you want that , you should use **Avenues** in combination with [Shallows][shallows-github-url], which is a dedicated caching solution.
+If you want that kind of functionality, you should use **Avenues** in combination with [Shallows][shallows-github-url], which is a dedicated caching solution.
 For more info on that, check out the [Avenues+Shallows][avenues-shallows-github-url] repo.

 ## Installation
 **Avenues** is available through [Carthage][carthage-url].
 To install, just write into your Cartfile: